Acoustic Double Glazing · Melbourne Manufactured

 Why Melbourne Homes Need Soundproof Windows

 Melbourne's most desirable suburbs sit directly alongside tram corridors, arterial roads, flight paths, and rail lines.
-Soundproof windows are the most cost-effective fix — the window is the weakest acoustic link in any external wall, and the easiest to replace.
+Sound proof windows, specifically acoustic double glazing in uPVC frames, which are the most cost-effective fix.
+The window is the weakest acoustic link in any external wall, and the easiest to replace.

 🚃